lznfjv/goose/01_hardware_selection/README.md

 # Parameters
 The hardware for GooseBot is selected to meet the following parameters.

 - Low cost - As this kit is to be used by students and educators, the complete bill of materials should not exceed $100 USD at the time of writing this document.
 As some components will be slightly lower-cost in bulk, I will allow the limit to be exceeded whenever bulk orders are cheaper or there are lower-cost alternatives available.
+Additionally, much of these components will already be on-hand, but the comprehensive bill of materials summary at the end of this document will include some of those, too.
 - Comparable performance to DuckieBot - The DuckieBot is centered around the Nvidia Jetson Nano 4GB.
 The Nano *was* a capable device in its prime due to its onboard GPU, allowing for acceleration of computer vision processing using CUDA libraries.
 Today, many more affordable alternatives exist, utlizing Neural Processing Units (NPUs).
 Likewise, devices with faster processors, more memory, and wider arrays of peripherals are available.
 At the very least, GooseBot should be able to perform as well as DuckieBot; at best, it will perform far better.
 - Up-to-date software - My greatest gripe with the DuckieBot, and with Jetson Nano's in general, is the use of completely obsolete software.
 Nvidia requires the use of its own customized version of Ubuntu 18.04 on the Jetson Nano as it has not updated the Linux kernel to allow hardware acceleration on its custom Tegra CPU architecture.
 This makes the development and modification of software on the DuckieBot a collossal pain; my Embedded Control class has spent *weeks* debugging and troubleshooting software that should be nearly plug-and-play.
 - Widespread availability - The components selected should be easily purchaseable from reliable distributors such as Mouser and DigiKey.
 Where this is impractical, the components must be easily substitutable.